echelon-solutions/aws-event-sourcing/README.md

 > their events.

 > Even though we are doing event sourcing, APIs have the ability to respond immediately,
-> while async handlers are able respond to and ordered list of events.
+> while async handlers are able to consume an ordered list of events.
 This is an extremely
 > simple, powerful, and scalable serverless function and storage pattern.

 ## Implementation